 - Treemap: Use this to display the data in Rectangle Boxes.

 - Circle Views: It displays the numeric data in circles.

-- Side-By-Side Circle Views: Display Circles for multiple measures
+- Side-By-Side Circle Views: This Tableau chart display Circles for multiple measures

 - Line Chart: Use this Line chart to display Trends.
-For example, temp at a continuous time period, Sales Trend etc.
+For example, temp at a continuous period, Sales Trend, etc.

 - Discrete Lines: Display the discrete lines

 - Dual Lines: Helps to compare trends of multiple measures.

 - Area Chart: Used to represent the quantitative data graphically.

 - Discrete Area Chart: Use this to create a discrete area chart for quantitative data.

 - Dual Combination Chart: Helps you to compare one Measure against Other measures.